 2. Try These Quick Relief Tips

-????
 Pro tip: Don’t take your aligners out too often.
 Keeping them in helps your teeth adapt more quickly—and actually reduces discomfort in the long run.
+For more day-to-day comfort ideas, see our Invisalign tips and tricks.

-Pain that lingers beyond four days, sharp pinching, or trays that feel too tight may need attention.
-Your orthodontist can adjust your treatment or provide a replacement aligner if needed.
+- Pain that lingers beyond about four days, or trays that feel too tight to seat

 Frequently Asked Questions About Invisalign Pain